JuliaLang/www.julialang.org/learning/getting-started.md

 Julia was designed with technical and scientific users in mind.Many of it features are well suited for numerical analysis and computational science.Most of the programming languages that run very fast are also quite a bit trickier to use than some “high level” languages that you might have heard of, like Python or Matlab.
 For example, C and Fortran are known to be very fast,but they require that the user provides a lot of information to the computer about the program they are writing as they write it.
 This takes more time and often more programming experience than working in a language like Python.

-Few Years ago,It was a common notion that when choosing a language there is a tradeoff between code readibility/writing and performance.Julia was designed to solve this exact problem -to be relatively easy and quick to write programs in, but also to run code and perform calculations fast.
+Few Years ago, It was a common notion that when choosing a language there is a tradeoff between code readability/writing and performance.Julia was designed to solve this exact problem -to be relatively easy and quick to write programs in, but also to run code and perform calculations fast.

 ## Install Julia